Author Guidelines

 2,000–4,000 words

-The Archive Project offers a space to preserve ideas, analyses, or explorations that emerged from other projects but didn’t fit their final form (e.g., a thesis, article, book chapter).
-These ‘side-quests’ may inspire future research or support others in developing related work.
+The Archive Project provides a space to preserve and share valuable ideas, analyses, frameworks, or explorations that emerged from other projects but were not developed into a full publication (e.g., a thesis, article, report, or book chapter).
+These pieces may include conceptual “side findings,” theoretical models, methodological reflections, or practitioner-facing insights that are complete in themselves, even if they were originally secondary to a larger study.

 1,000–3,000 words